 - Medical expenses

 - Pain and suffering

 - Lost wages

 - Permanent disability or disfigurement

 - Mental anguish

 If the insurance company denies your claim or refuses to settle for a fair amount of compensation, you could pursue a lawsuit.
 Punitive damages are available if you can prove by clear and convincing evidence that the defendant acted with the intent to commit fraud, malice, the intent to oppress, or wantonness.

 If you sustained injuries in a semi-truck accident due to someone else’s negligence, contact Farris, Riley & Pitt, LLP immediately to speak with one of our Birmingham large semi-truck accident lawyers.

-We will advocate for your rights and fight for the justice and compensation you rightfully deserve.
-Call (205) 324-1212 now for your free initial consultation.
+Our Birmingham personal injury experts will advocate for your rights and fight for the justice and compensation you rightfully deserve.
+Call (205) 324-1212, or contact us online now for your free initial consultation.